peakshift/peakshift-website/README.md

 ### Compile and Run:

+- run `npm install` to download the dependencies
 - run `npm start` to get the development server running
-- run `npm run sass` to watch the sass file for changes and automatically compile the css

 ### Who do I talk to?